Shiva: Forms and depictions

-According to Gavin Flood, "Shiva is a god of ambiguity and paradox," whose attributes include opposing themes.
-The ambivalent nature of this deity is apparent in some of his names and the stories told about him.
+Shiva is often depicted as embodying attributes of ambiguity and paradox.
+His depictions are marked by the opposing themes including fierceness and innocence.
+This duality can be seen in the diverse epithets attributed to him and the rich tapestry of narratives that delineate his persona within Hindu mythology.

 Destroyer and Benefactor

 In Yajurveda, two contrary sets of attributes for both malignant or terrifying (Sanskrit: rudra) and benign or auspicious (Sanskrit: śiva) forms can be found, leading Chakravarti to conclude that "all the basic elements which created the complex Rudra-Śiva sect of later ages are to be found here".
-In the Mahabharata, Shiva is depicted as "the standard of invincibility, might, and terror", as well as a figure of honor, delight, and brilliance.
+In the Mahabharata, Shiva is depicted as "the standard of invincibility, might, and terror", as well as a figure of honour, delight, and brilliance.